buggyrace/buggy-race-about/docs/running/user-management.md

 The username you nominated as the admin user during the setup-up phase is automatically an administrator.

+### Other users: guest observers

+It is possible for a user to be neither student not staff.
+These are effectively guest accounts — you probably don't need them unless you want to give access to colleagues who are not actively working on the course.
+Remember to consider [privacy implications](../hosting/privacy) of granting access to the race server.

 ## Inspect a user

-When you're looking at the list on the _Users_ page, you can click on **✱** to view the for-staff-only _comment_.
+When you're looking at the list on the _Users_ page, you can click on the speech bubble icon to view the for-staff-only _comment_.
 The JSON button (with a spanner icon) displays the last-uploaded JSON.

 You can click on the username to inspect the user's settings and task texts in detail.